Overview

 - If needed, manually link the document to additional contracts, requests, or supplier profiles to maintain a single source of truth.

-- You can manually change ownership if needed.
+You can manually change document ownership at any time if needed.

 Expiration dates help ensure documents are reviewed and updated on time.